 Glenn Davis Stone is Professor of Anthropology and Environmental Studies at Washington University in St. Louis.
-Over the past 30 years he has studied and written about food, farming, and biotechnology.
-He has conducted extensive research in West Africa, India, and the U.S., with additional fieldwork in So.
-Africa, Viet Nam, Thailand, and England, and laboratory work at the Donald Danforth Plant Science Center.
-He is president of the Anthropology & Environment Society of the American Anthropological Assn.
+He conducts research and writes on food, agriculture, and biotechnology.
+He has conducted extensive research in West Africa, India, Philippines, and the U.S., with additional fieldwork in Thailand and England and laboratory work at the Donald Danforth Plant Science Center.
+He has published one book and over 50 articles in anthropology, law, development, STS, and biotechnology journals and books.
+He is past president of the Anthropology & Environment Society of the American Anthropological Association.

 …on biotechnology in general: